-- Keeps muscles stronger when you exercise
+- Vitamin D protects against osteoporosis and keeps muscles stronger when you exercise.

 - Vitamin supplements come in several forms.
 You can talk to your doctor, nurse or pharmacist about the best type for you.

 - Multivitamins may include some vitamin D. They often only have 400 IU so you will need to take an additional vitamin D supplement.

 - Liquid vitamin D is easy to use and can be mixed into drinks.

 - Capsulated vitamin D is easier to swallow as they are made out of a gel.

 - Gummy chews with vitamin D are very easy to swallow and are recommended for people who can’t take capsules or tablets.
 They come in a variety of flavours.

 - Vitamin D tablets are the most common and least expensive form of vitamin D.

 For more information on healthy eating and vitamin D find a Community Nutritionist in your area or read: